 TriviaPlaza is a quiz site which has an art section.
 Be warned – they quizzes are difficult.
 Suitable for frustrating bright students aged 16+ or for art teachers to test their knowledge!

-I’d love to keep adding to this blog post, so if you know of any cool online art learning games, please comment below.
+I’d love to keep adding to this blog post, so if you know of any cool free online art learning games, please comment below.

 Don’t forget to check out all the Free Resources on The Arty Teacher!